mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 };
 {% endhighlight %}

 This will look familiar to you if you've ever written a Lambda function with Node.js before.
 On line 1 we are initializing the Stripe library with our secret key.
-Note that this is a test key and you should never make yours publicly available.
+Note that this is a test key, you can find your secret key in your Stripe dashboard.
 We're using the `require` syntax here, as Node.js support for `import` syntax is still experimental.
-Inside the `handler` method we are first checking if the request is a `POST` request method, and returning an error if it is not.
+Inside the `handler` method we're first checking if the request is a `POST` request method, and returning a 405 error if it is not.

-On line 12 we parse the body content, and check to see if the required data has been provided.
+Then we parse the body content, and check to see if the required data has been provided.
 Along with a simple check that the amount is a positive value.
 If not we return a 400 error.

-On line 20 we are using the Stripe client library to create a charge with the token and amount provided in the request body, in US dollars.
+On line 20 we're using the Stripe client library to create a charge with the token and amount provided in the request body.
+We're specifying US dollars.
 If the charge is successful we return a 200 response with the successful status object (which in this case is just a string `'succeeded'`).
 If the charge fails and an exception is thrown, and we return a 400 error.

 ## Setup Netlify Lambda

-Now we have to write our server side code to handle the api call we are making upon the form submission.
-As mentioned earlier, we'll be using Lambda functions on Netlify.
-Netlify lets you deploy Lambda functions without an AWS account, and handles setting up API gateways and deployment configurations for you.
-With function management handled directly within Netlify.
-After a little initial set up, all we have to worry about is writing the code within the Lambda function.
-Let's get that set up now, first install the `netlify-lambda` package:
+Before we can utilize our new api endpoint there's a little bit of initial setup required.
+First install the `netlify-lambda` package:

 {% highlight text %}
 npm install netlify-lambda --save-dev